MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/upgrade-from-msi-version.md

 ## Other products that can be removed

-Installations of the following products will also be removed unless you use IgnoreProduct:
+Installations of the following products will also be removed by using the RemoveMSI element unless you use IgnoreProduct:

 - SharePoint Designer.
 The product ID is SharePointDesigner.
 - InfoPath.
 The product ID is either InfoPath (for volume licensed versions) or InfoPathR (for retail versions).